 - Specialists program, for experts in a field of specialized knowledge or skill who are coming to the United States for observing, consulting or demonstrating special skills.
 The maximum program duration is one year.

 - Offer and acceptance: Recruitment or Directorate issues an offer letter outlining the position and term length.
 Foreign National accepts the offer in writing.
+For visits using the J-1 visa, see the Foreign Visits and Assignments website.

 - Information gathering: VO initiates the case in the online case management system, contacts the Manager for position specifics, and prompts the foreign national to complete the questionnaire and provide supporting documents online.
 The applicant must also review and acknowledge understanding of our J-1 Orientation Presentation.